-Grade: 11, 12 5 or 10 Credits

-Prerequisite: Office Recommendation and good attendance; A-G eligible
+Grade: 11, 12 (SDHS)5 or 10 CreditsSemester or Year12 (BHS)Prerequisite: Office Recommendation and good attendance; A-G eligible

 Students receive office training and work experience in the various school offices.
 This course may be repeated for credit.
 Grade will be assigned as Pass/Fail.
+Requires parent waiver.